 Each year, the Alliance for Economic Development of Southern West Virginia, the West Virginia Community Development Hub and Coalfield Development team up to shine a spotlight on southern West Virginia, by hosting the Small Communities, Big Solutions Conference.
 This event showcases all the successes and highlights what is working across the southern part of the state.
 Each year a mix of community leaders, educators, businesses and public officials come together to network, share ideas and learn what is working well in our state.
-With a sold-out crowd each year and overwhelmingly positive feedback from our attendees, we are excited to announce that our third annual conference will be held on November 16, 2020.
+With a sold-out crowd each year and overwhelmingly positive feedback from our attendees.

 Alliance for the Economic Development of Southern West Virginia